shashank025/shashank025.github.io/km2pg.md

 ~~~
 select count(1)
   from events e
-  join event_actions using (actionid) -- an event in KM can have more than one action
+  join event_actions using (eventid) -- an event in KM can have more than one action
   join actions a using (actionid)
- where a.name = 'checkout successful';
+ where a.name = 'checkout successful'
    and e.t >= now() - interval '1 week';
 ~~~